yuvalherziger/anonymongo/README.md

 Main features:

 * **Type-aware redaction**: Strings, numerics, booleans, ISO Dates, Object IDs, email addresses, and binary data.
-* **Eager redaction**: Redact field names from specified namespaces for dynamic schemas that contain sensitive values in field names.
+* **Eager redaction**: Redact field names from specified namespaces when your field names might contain sensitive data.
 * **Flexible input**: Redact an input file, an stdin stream, or Atlas cluster logs.
 * **Flexible output**: Redact to an output file or to stdout.
-* **Complete insights preservation**: The logs will be redacted of any sensitive information, but the analysis of the log file will remain intact.
+* **Complete insights preservation**: The logs will be redacted of any sensitive information, but their structure will remain intact, allowing other tools to parse the logs and provide the same insights as the original logs.
-* Change the default redaction placeholder string (default: `"REDACTED"`)
 * **Read logs from Atlas Clusters**: Redact logs straight from MongoDB Atlas clusters.
 This feature requires an Atlas API key (see [Atlas Administration API](https://www.mongodb.com/docs/atlas/api/atlas-admin-api/)).
 * **Reversible encryption**: Encrypt strings in the log file to preserve the original values.
 The encrypted values can be decrypted later using the same key.